WritheM/Wallace/plugins/callouts/README.md

-# callouts plugin for botPlug
+# callouts plugin for Wallace

 This plugin provides you the ability to set a single or multiple scheduled messages that will be said on an interval you specify into your plug community.